 Where Liene Photo wins

 Broader platform coverage.
-Liene Photo runs on iPhone, iPad, and Android in addition to macOS and Windows.
+Liene Photo runs on iPhone, iPad, and Android in addition to desktop platforms.
 If your workflow is mobile - printing stickers from a phone at a market or event - StixCut isn't an option.
 StixCut is a desktop app.

 Built-in content.
 Liene Photo ships with templates and starter images.
 If you want to jump in without preparing your own artwork, that's a real advantage.
-StixCut has no included images - it assumes you're bringing your own designs.
+StixCut now supports shareable templates, but it does not include a large built-in art catalog.

 Text and shape tools.
 Liene Photo includes a basic editor for adding text, shapes, and compositing images.
 StixCut has none of that.
 If you want to assemble a sticker design inside the printing app, Liene Photo lets you do that.
 StixCut expects you to finish the artwork in Illustrator, Affinity Designer, Procreate, or whatever you already use.

-AI image generation.
-Liene Photo includes AI image generation and stylization.
+AI tools.
+Liene lists free AI background removal, AI Image-to-Image, and AI Stylization as available now, with Text-to-Image on the roadmap.
 StixCut has no AI features at all.
-If generating sticker art directly in the printer app is useful to you, that's a capability StixCut doesn't offer.
+If generating or restyling sticker art directly in the printer app is useful to you, that's a capability StixCut doesn't offer.

 Where StixCut wins

 Cut path control.
-The gap is significant.
-Liene Photo gives you a single auto-traced cut path with a global margin adjustment.
-StixCut gives you a fully editable cut path per sticker - node editing, Bezier handles, SVG import, multiple cut paths on one sticker, and per-sticker margin offsets.
-For anyone whose sticker designs have complex shapes or need precise die-cut alignment, this is the difference between a workable result and a great one.
+Liene lists Cut Paths as a roadmap item.
+StixCut supports them now: fully editable cut paths per sticker, node editing, Bezier handles, SVG import, multiple cut paths on one sticker, and per-sticker margin offsets.
+For anyone whose sticker designs have complex shapes or need precise die-cut alignment, this remains the biggest difference today.

 Perf-cut and peel tabs.
-Liene Photo does not support perf-cut at all.
-StixCut's perf-cut mode with peel tabs opens up sticker formats that simply aren't possible in the official app: tear-out shapes, sticker books, perforated sheets.
-If you want stickers that tear out cleanly rather than peel, StixCut is the only desktop option for the PixCut S1.
+Liene lists Peel Tabs as a roadmap item.
+StixCut's perf-cut mode with peel tabs is available now, opening up tear-out shapes, sticker books, and perforated sheets.
+If you want stickers that tear out cleanly rather than peel, this is still a StixCut advantage today.

 Multiple printer support.
 StixCut can queue jobs across multiple PixCut S1 units and auto-route to the next free printer.
 For production environments running more than one machine, this is a meaningful workflow improvement that Liene Photo doesn't offer.